OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 Deploying a pod, deployment or a service with Kubernetes can be a daunting task.

-However, here are a few commands that will be able to guide you potential problems with your configuration:
+However, here are a few commands that will be able to guide you to potential problems with your configuration:

 ### 7.1.
 Inspect the active configuration of a pod